 Course Description This course consists of a discussion of cost accounting concepts and objectives, an in-depth study of cost accounting systems and accumulation procedures and a search into the elements of material, labour and factory overhead costs.
 Course objectives Studying cost accounting is one of the best investment students can make.
 Why?
 Because success in any organization- from the smallest corner to the largest multinational corporation - requires the use of cost accounting concepts and practices.
 Cost accounting provides key data to managers for planning and controlling, as well as costing products, services and customers and how cost accounting help managers make better decision, making teams instead just data providers.
 By focusing on the basic and advance concepts, analyses, uses and procedures, we recognize cost accounting as managerial tool for business strategies and implementation.
 We also prepare students for the rewards and challenges facing them in the professional cost accounting word both today and tomorrow.
-There are some responsibilities for students that have to do: Student's obligation -Students must attend at all lecturesStudents must attend in semesters and final examsStudents have to participate in practice lectures.
+Student's obligation -Students must attend at all lecturesStudents must attend in semesters and final examsStudents have to participate in practice lectures.
 Required Learning Materials Students at the end of the semester should know the following subjects: What is: Direct materials, direct labor, and manufacturing factory overhead, product costs, cost of goods manufactured statement accounting entries regarding manufacturing companies etc Task Weight (Marks) Due Week Relevant Learning Outcome Evaluation Pap Assignm ents er Review Homework %10 2 nd week, 6 th week and 8 th week The ability of solving exercises and examples and discussing.

-Class %2 During weeks Participating and giving opinion.
-Activity Report %8 5 th week Explanations and clarifying about a specific topic in detail.
+Class Activity %2 During weeks Participating and giving opinion.
+Report %8 5 th week Explanations and clarifying about a specific topic in detail.
 Seminar %8 10 th week The ability of presenting a topic which related to the module.
-Paper Project Quiz Ü %8 6 th week ,8 th week The ability of answering questions.
-Lab. n Exam %24 The ability of answering questions.
+Project Quiz J %8 6 th week ,8 th week The ability of answering Lab. questions.
+Midterm Exam %24 The ability of answering questions.
 Final E xam %40 The ability of answering questions.
-Total %100 Specific learning outcome: During the studding of: cost concepts, cost behavior, and cost accounting techniques to manufacturing, merchandising, and service businesses, student will learn: 1- How to determine costs of products and services more accurately.
-2- Use the knowledge of product and service costs to set selling prices, to bid on contracts.
-3- Analyze the relative profitability of various products and services.
+Total %100 During the studding of: cost concepts, cost behavior, and cost accounting techniques to manufacturing, merchandising, and service businesses, student will learn: 1- How to determine costs of products and services more accurately.
+Specific learning 2- Use the knowledge of product and service costs to set selling prices, to bid on contracts. outcome: 3- Analyze the relative profitability of various products and services.
 4- Use techniques to measure the performance of managers and subunits within an organization.
-5- Design an accounting system to fit the production and distribution system of an organization.
+5- Design an accounting system to fit the production and dissipation.
 6- Use the accounting system as a tool to motivate managers towards the organization's goals.
-Course References: Cost Accounting a Managerial Emphasis , Charles T. Horngren , Srikant M. Datar & Madhav V.Rajan , ,Fifteenth Edition .2015. • - Cost Accounting , Traditions and innovations , Barfield, Raiborn & Kinney .
+Course References: Cost Accounting a Managerial Emphasis , Charles T. Horngren , Srikant M. Datar & Madhav V.Rajan , ,Fifteenth Edition .2015. - Cost Accounting , Traditions and innovations , Barfield, Raiborn & Kinney .